Oklahoma sheriff and all of her deputies resign in protest over dangerous jail conditions

 Breaking News Emails

-An Oklahoma sheriff and the majority of her staff quit on Monday after citing uninhabitable conditions in the county jail.
+An Oklahoma sheriff and the majority of her staff quit after citing uninhabitable conditions in the county jail.

 The conditions of the jail do not comply with "constitutional standards," Barnett said in her resignation letter, which was obtained by NBC News.